There are so many things to look forward to but I’m going to try and whittle it down to just three. Wish me luck!

 You can take a Languages for All module and study a language as part of your degree as well.
 This programme gives you the opportunity to expand your skills in a language you already know, pick up an old language you used to study in high school such as German or Spanish, or even try something completely new, like Japanese or Arabic!
 I continued my A level French in first year and then took up Spanish in my second year, and it was lovely to do something a bit different.

-The department gives you many opportunities, should you choose to take them on.
+Language and Linguistics gives you many opportunities, should you choose to take them on.

 The obvious one that springs to mind is the opportunity of a year abroad or a placement year.
 This means you would study at a different university or take time out to work with a company for a whole year and gain valuable experience and explore a completely new city, or country!
 If a whole year seems a bit daunting, you can go to an International Study Centre for a few weeks and explore a new culture that way.

 There are many opportunities here in York as well.

 You can get involved in volunteering, with the Linguistics Society, which involves running events for other students, or with an external company that works with people who need speech and language therapy-based support, for example.
 I have ended up as the President of LingSoc and it was a great way to develop my organisation, event planning and budget management skills.
 Here is a picture from February 2019’s International Mother Language Day event run in collaboration with the Bangladeshi Society.